IPAR special promo

 Since 1979 NEXUS-IBA has been supporting Free Media, Free Speech, Free Press, Freedom, Talk Radio, Pluralism of Information, First-Hand news with a strict policy against fake news or misinformation on our radio stations, TV and on internet streaming channels.
 We – as well as most of our broadcasters – offer unique and first-hand information, not otherwise available on other Internet or local stations, without government, corporate, religious or any other type of censorship.

-Since 1988, and especially in times of regional war, peace, political, social or religious instability, our programs have been heard on Shortwave radio (World Radio) across the digital divide, iron curtains, firewalls, jamming and government censorship (i.e. Russia & Eastern Europe, ex-Yugoslavia, Middle East, China, Asia, Ethiopia, Somalia, Cameroon and in many other African countries) as a first-hand, independent and unbiased source of information.
+Since 1988, and especially in times of regional war, peace, political, social or religious instability, our programs have been heard on Shortwave radio (World Radio) across the digital divide, iron curtains, firewalls, beating the fake news and using the latest technologies against jamming and government censorship (i.e. Russia & Eastern Europe, Cuba, ex-Yugoslavia, Middle East, China, Nepal, East and West Africa, Asia, Ethiopia, Somalia, Cameroon and in many other African countries) as a first-hand, independent and unbiased source of information.

 Reporting Human rights violations in the World